ST7677/Disaster-Response-Pipeline-Project/README.md

 ## Project Motivation

 In this project, we use Data Engineering skills to analyze disaster response data to build a model for an API that classifies disaster messages.
+Figure Eight has provided thousands of messages that have been sorted into 36 categories.
+This will help emergency workers analyze incoming messages and sort them into specific categories to speed up aid and contribute to more efficient distribution of people and other resources.
+The ML model is more accurate than simple keyword search.

 ## File Description